26 Years Ago: Faith Hill Hits No. 1 With ‘Piece of My Heart’

 Hill's first single, "Wild One," landed at the top of the charts on Jan.
 1, 1994.
 The Mississippi native earned one other Top 5 song from Take Me as I Am: The title track of the record reached No. 2.

 Hill re-recorded "Piece of My Heart" in 1998 for the soundtrack to the TV series King of the Hill, and she included that version on the international version of her Faith album (called Love Will Always Win outside of the U.S.) that same year.
 The singer also included the tune on the international version of There You'll Be and as part of her 2007 collection, The Hits.
+The song was also part of the setlist for Hill and husband Tim McGraw's Soul2Soul world tour.

-Faith Hill + Tim McGraw's Relationship in Pictures
+LOOK: Faith Hill + Tim McGraw's Relationship in Pictures